washingtonstateuniversity/WSUWP-Spine-Child-Theme-Skeleton/README.md

 * CSS should be added and edited in the `css/` directory.
 * The built `style.css` is automatically generated **and** tracked in version control.
 * Run `grunt` to generate `style.css` before committing changes.
+* Use `grunt serve` to start a local web server and view the style guide.

 When JavaScript is added to the theme, similar tasks can be added for linting, concatenating, and minifying the JavaScript as needed.